-Every business has a legal name.
-But, sometimes you don’t want to operate your business under your registered legal business name.
+When you start a business, you need a legal name for the business.
+But, sometimes, you don’t want to operate your business under your registered legal business name.
 You prefer to operate the business under a fictitious name.

 There are many reasons for this.
 For example, the legal name might be confusing, unrelated to your business, or no longer descriptive of your business.
-Or you just might want a new name without changing your incorporation or registration documents.
+Or you might want a fictitious name as your trade name without changing your incorporation or registration documents.

 What a DBA is not

-Importantly, registering a DBA does not excuse you from forming a legal business entity.
-You must first create a business structure, like a corporation, LLC, limited partnership, or another structure, before you can register a DBA.
+You must first create a business structure, like a corporation, LLC, limited partnership, or another structure, before you can register a DBA trade name.

-In fact, if you don’t form a legal business entity and simply register a DBA with your state, the law assumes you’re operating your business as a sole proprietorship.
+In fact, if you don’t form a legal entity and register a “doing business as” name with your state, the law assumes you’re operating your business as a sole proprietorship.

 That can put you at a disadvantage.
-For example, sole proprietorships don’t insulate you personally from legal liability.
+For example, sole proprietors aren’t insulated personally from legal liability.
 And, in a sole proprietorship, you’ll be directly responsible for your business’s debts and obligations.

-An LLC, limited partnership (LP), limited liability partnership (LLP), or corporation grants the owner or owners important limited liability protections and insulates owners from the debts and liabilities of the business.
+An LLC, limited partnership (LP), limited liability partnership (LLP), or corporation grants the owner or owners important limited liability protections and insulates owners from the business’s debts and liabilities.

 But the legal names of those businesses don’t always work as the trade names under which you’re doing business.
-And, that’s precisely the situation where a DBA registration can help you.
+And, that’s precisely the situation where filing a DBA can help you.
 Using a DBA gives you more options.

 - You don’t want to use your personal name for the business.
-If you form your company as a sole proprietorship or partnership, your personal name is the legal business name.
+If you form your company as a sole proprietor or partnership, your personal name is the legal business name.
 So, you may want to operate the business under a different name for privacy or strategic reasons than the name of your sole proprietorship.

 - Your bank requires a DBA.
-Banks often require sole proprietors and partnerships to have a DBA to open a business bank account.
+Banks often require sole proprietors and partnerships to have a “doing business as” name to open a business bank account.
 So if you want a business account that matches your fictitious name, you need a DBA.

 - You’re taking your business in a new direction.
-Your business is changing direction or offering new services and the old name does not match the new reality of your business.
+Your business is changing direction or offering new services, and the old name does not match your business’s new reality.

 - You want to improve credibility.
 Sole proprietorships and partnerships can look more authoritative operating under a name other than the owner’s personal name.